kenjennings/Atari-Breakout76/README.md

 The emulator blurs and blends its pixels to simulate the output of the CRT.
 This makes it difficult to determine the real start/end position of a Breakout game "pixels".
 The red dots on the captured images are 3x3 graphics pixels meant to approximate one Atari pixel at one color clock wide, two scan lines tall -- the equivalent of ANTIC map mode B or D.  Therefore, all discussion of object sizes in terms of "pixel" dimensions are implicitly qualified with "appears to be" due to the vague nature of Breakout's "pixels" versus the approximation of an Atari NTSC-based pixel.

 **OVERALL**:
 The entire screen is very tall.
 If the simulated Atari pixels are to be believed then there are around 400 scan lines displayed on the screen.
-(It is entirely possible there are much less -- given difference in vertical sclain it could actually be 200 scan lines.
+(It is entirely possible there are much less -- given difference in vertical scale it could actually be 200 scan lines.
 Still researching this.)
 Since the Atari displays approximately half this number of scan lines, then approximations and sacrifices will be needed.

 **BORDERS**:
 The game displays a visible Border at the top, left and right sides of the screen which rebound the ball.
 The horizontal Border is about four pixels (eight scan lines) thick.
 This will likely be displayed as regular graphics.